Greed is not a quality that pleases God. Because greedy people make material things their god! In fact, it is just another form of idol worship.

 Think about this:

 Excessive and eager desire to get or have.
-A desire for more than one needs or deserves, as of food, drink, wealth, or power.
+A desire for more than one needs or deserves, such as food, drink, wealth, or power.
 It is greediness.
 Stresses lack of restraint and often of discrimination in desire.
 An unmixed evil; Christians are to be on guard against (Luke 12:15).